When you’re searching for answers to life’s questions, Google is often the go-to information resource.

 For small business owners, Google’s digital tools come with big benefits.
-Not only are they free and easy to use, but they’re specifically created to help you market your business online.
+Not only are they free and easy to use, but they’re specifically created to help you Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... your business online.
 Combined with a search engine that leads all others, Google’s multitude of resources are ones every marketer and small business can benefit from.

 If you’re looking to run effective digital marketing campaigns and get your business off the ground, Google has you covered.
 One login through a free Google account opens the doors to countless marketing possibilities.
 Here are some of the best free Google digital marketing tools for your small business: